RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 ```
 {{% /notice %}}

-In the following example, a component configured with this log4j properties file publishes log messages with a severity of `ERROR` or less to the Event Channel `ERROR_LOG_CHANNEL` in the domain, `REDHAWK_DEV`.
+In the following example, a component configured with this log4j properties file publishes log messages with a severity of `ERROR` or higher to the Event Channel `ERROR_LOG_CHANNEL` in the domain, `REDHAWK_DEV`.
 The threshold level for the appender supersedes the rootLogger’s logging level.

 ```bash
 log4j.rootLogger=INFO,stdout,pse